No. 51 Commando

 No. 51 Commando was a battalion-sized British Commando unit of the British Army during the Second World War.
-The commando was formed in 1940, from Jewish and Arab volunteers from Palestine.
+The commando was formed in 1940, from a combination of Jewish and Arab volunteers in Palestine.
 The Commando fought against the Italians in Abyssinia and Eritrea before it was absorbed into the Middle East Commando.

 Background

-The commandos were formed in 1940, by the order of Winston Churchill the British Prime Minister.
+The commandos were formed in 1940, by the order of Winston Churchill the British Prime Minister at that time.
 He called for specially trained troops that would "develop a reign of terror down the enemy coast".
-At first they were a small force of volunteers who carried out small raids against enemy occupied territory, but by 1943 their role had changed into lightly equipped assault Infantry which specialised in spearheading amphibious landings.
+At first, they were a small force of volunteers who carried out small raids against an enemy-occupied territory, but by 1943 their role had changed into lightly equipped assault Infantry which specialised in spearheading amphibious landings.

-The man initially selected as the overall commander of the force was Admiral Sir Roger Keyes himself a veteran of the landings at Galipoli and the Zeebrugge raid in the First World War.
-Keyes resigned in October 1941 and was replaced by Admiral Louis Mountbatten.
+The man initially selected as the overall commander of the force was Admiral Sir Roger Keyes—a veteran of the landings at Galipoli and the Zeebrugge raid in the First World War.
+However, Keyes resigned in October 1941 and was replaced by Admiral Louis Mountbatten.

-By the autumn of 1940 more than 2,000 men had volunteered for commando training, and what became known as the Special Service Brigade was formed into 12 units called commandos.
-Each commando would number around 450 men commanded by a lieutenant colonel.
+By the autumn of 1940, more than 2,000 men had volunteered for commando training.
+They became known as the Special Service Brigade, and later on they were formed into 12 units called commandos.
+Each commando was composed of around 450 men commanded by a lieutenant colonel.
 They were sub divided into troops of 75 men and further divided into 15-man sections.
-Commandos were all volunteers seconded from other British Army regiments and retained their own cap badges and remained on their regimental roll for pay.
+Commandos were all volunteers seconded from other British Army regiments, retained their own cap badges, and remained on their regimental roll for pay.
 All volunteers went through the six-week intensive commando course at Achnacarry.
-The course in the Scottish Highlands concentrated on fitness, speed marches, weapons training, map reading, climbing, small boat operations and demolitions both by day and by night.
+The course in the Scottish Highlands concentrated on fitness, speed marches, weapons training, map reading, climbing, small boat operations and demolitions both day and night.

-By 1943 the commandos had moved away from small raiding operations and had been formed into brigades of assault infantry to spearhead future Allied landing operations.
+By 1943, the commandos had moved away from small raiding operations and had been formed into brigades of assault infantry to spearhead future Allied landing operations.
 Three units were left un-brigaded to carry out smaller-scale raids.

-In December 1940 a Middle East Commando depot was formed with the responsibility of training and supplying reinforcements for the commando units in the Middle East.
+In December 1940, a Middle East Commando depot was formed with the responsibility of training and supplying reinforcements for the commando units in the Middle East.